-Now that the Ikea Expedit cubby baskets are completed, placed, and filled, I have had to venture into the yarn annex to begin work on the next phase of my organization efforts.
+Now that the Ikea Expedit cubby baskets are completed, placed, and filled, I have had to venture into the yarn annex to begin work on the next phase of my organization efforts: identifying and doing something with the ghosts of projects past.

 It is a task that fills me with trepidation as there is so much yarn to untangle and so many decisions to be made, but I made myself venture in, and after I had tired of disentangling strands of yarn and had made as many decisions as my brain could muster, I emerged from the annex with a few projects from my past.